 For example, it is not uncommon for the trucking company’s lawyer and experts to arrive on scene soon after the collision has occurred.
 The company’s efforts to mitigate their loss, risk, and exposure to subsequent claims by others begins immediately.
 Usually, the company is interested in making sure that its exposure to third-party claims of property loss and injuries is mitigated as much as possible.

 High Damages Mean High Risk for Trucking Companies

 The injuries and other forms of damages that typically result from a semi-truck accident are often exponentially higher than what we see in passenger vehicle accidents.
 What this ultimately means to a trucking company is that they could be on the hook for millions of dollars after an accident, and their first goal is to either place the blame squarely on someone else, possibly including the injured victim, or trick the injured victim into accepting a settlement that is far less than what the victim could be entitled to under the law.

 If you're currently searching for a personal injury attorney, you’re probably well aware of the aggressive and sometimes unethical business practices insurance companies often employ in order to increase their corporate profits.
 Trucking companies are even more notorious for their aggressive approach to defending bodily injury and wrongful death claims in the event that one of their vehicles is involved in an accident.
 In some cases, the conduct that these companies and their lawyers engage in is even more appalling than the behavior I expect to see from car insurance carriers.

-This means that if you have been in an accident involving a semi-truck, it is a very good idea to consult a personal injury attorney as soon as possible.
+This means that if you have been in an accident with a commercial vehicle, it is a very good idea to consult a trucking accident attorney as soon as possible.
 You need someone who can start investigating your case before the trucking company has time to put their spin on the facts of the accident.